Dental Hygiene Degree Programs

 • Microbiology

 The licensing procedure for dental hygienists involves the successful completion of a written and a clinical examination.
 The written exam is administered by the American Dental Associations Joint Commission on National Dental Examinations and the clinical exam is administered by state and regional testing agencies.
-(Alabama is the only state that does not require dental hygienists to take the written exam.
-Instead, applicants fulfill the requirements of their state’s Dental Hygiene Program.)
+Alabama is the only state that does not require dental hygienists to take the written exam.
+Instead, applicants fulfill the requirements of the state’s Dental Hygiene Program.